 Oca Loka

-The new rage: a board game (and TV game, for the most nostalgic) brought to real dimensions.
+The new craze: a board game (and TV game, for the most nostalgic) brought to real dimensions.
 This peculiar goose game has those nineties vibes with the peculiar point of social networks (it has already gone viral on TikTok).
-All we can tell you is too little: you will have to live it.
+All we can say is too little: you will have to live it.

 Ravel’s Bolero at CaixaForum Barcelona